mienaikoe/ziyu/Lore/Plot.md

 - Is the tragedy of the commons inevitable?
 Can people unite in foregoing their own benefits for the greater benefit of all?
 - How important is family vs state?
 Should a politician always hold state first, or is there something to be said about fostering a strong family that can save you when the state turns against you?
 - Can AI be evil?
 Can logic be evil?
 At the very least, can it be too sure of itself?
+- Is it good and is it practical to stay neutral in an ideological conflict and just focus on your own family's survival?

 # Main Plot Point